Les Girls

 Les Girls (also known as Cole Porter's Les Girls) is a 1957 American CinemaScope musical comedy film directed by George Cukor and produced by Sol C. Siegel, with Saul Chaplin as associate producer.
 The screenplay is by John Patrick and the story is by Vera Caspary.
 The music and lyrics are by Cole Porter.

-It stars Gene Kelly, Mitzi Gaynor, Kay Kendall, and Taina Elg, and the cast also includes Jacques Bergerac, Leslie Phillips, Henry Daniell, and Patrick Macnee.
+The film stars Gene Kelly, Mitzi Gaynor, Kay Kendall, and Taina Elg, with Jacques Bergerac, Leslie Phillips, Henry Daniell, and Patrick Macnee in supporting roles.

-Plot summary
+Plot

-Barry, Joy, Sybil and Angele were formerly members of the cabaret dance troupe "Barry Nichols and Les Girls".
-Years after the group has dissolved, Sybil, now Lady Wren, publishes a tell-all memoir containing details of her days in the theatre, and makes a point of detailing Angele's alleged suicide attempt after Barry ended their affair.
-Angele is outraged by Sybil's claims and sues her for libel.
-The case goes to trial where the two women relate the history of the troupe as they recall it, however, they each remember matters very differently.
+Barry Nichols, Joy Henderson, Sybil Wren, and Angèle Ducros were formerly members of the cabaret dance troupe Barry Nichols and Les Girls.
+Years after the group has dissolved, Sybil, now Lady Wren, publishes a tell-all memoir recounting her days with the troupe, which includes a chapter detailing Angèle's alleged suicide attempt after Barry ended their affair.
+Angèle, now married to French businessman Pierre Ducros, is outraged by Sybil's claims and sues her for libel.
+The case goes to trial at the Royal Courts of Justice in London, where the two women provide conflicting personal accounts of the events surrounding the troupe.

-Sybil remembers Angele as an easy, deceitful woman who tried to keep her engagement to a man named Pierre from Barry to keep her affair going, but ultimately jeopardized both relationships when her lies were revealed.
-Angele remembers Sybil as a drunkard who was madly in love with Barry - and that Angele herself had no relationship with Barry at all.
-According to Angele, Sybil was promised to another man from England - Gerald - who upon finding out the nature of her relationship to Barry, started a physical altercation with him.
-This led Sybil to once more abuse alcohol and then attempt suicide, feeling as though she had ruined both relationships.

-Finally Barry takes the stand to reveal that neither of the girls' stories were quite right.
-All along, Barry had actually been pursuing Joy romantically.
-Pierre and Gerald had asked Barry to fire Angele and Sybil so that they may end their careers and get married, but Barry insists firing them will only make things worse.
-He concocts a plan that involves faking a heart condition and suggests that it will result in him having to close the theatre.
-The three women, distraught at the sudden news, all agree to quit for his sake.
-However, he reveals the truth to Joy at his apartment who at first finds him despicable, but quickly learns to forgive him when she realizes his good intentions.